Veronte is compatible with standard Pulse PositonModulation (PPM) signals.

 The components of Y are transformed to “real” servo movement through the curve of each actuator (the one that appears in section 6.6.1).
 In Arcade mode, the US matrix will transform the servo movement (S) into control inputs for the system (U).

 SET ARCADE MODE

 To configure the Arcade (Assisted) mode, it is sufficient to go in the Phases panel and to open the Arcade panel of the selected phase.
 In this panel, it is possible to define the Arcade Gains for each control loop.
 In this case, is not directly the autopilot which generates the PID inputs, but an optimal combination of its commands and the ones from the pilot.

 Considering that the pilot’s stick can reach values approximately between 0 and 1, the gain is applied to the stick position before entering into the controller so the complete range of the controlled variable is covered.

 The DBand option (Dead Band) creates a zone where the movement of the stick is not sent to the system, that is used because of the noise present on the stick position.
 So if the pilot has the stick in the neutral position, the actual value would be 0.001 for example and not zero.
 If the dead band is set to +-0.01, that command will not be sent to the system avoiding then a possible malfunction.

 Finally, when the integral option is marked the variable increases continuously on joystick hold, and when is unchecked the control variable is reset after joystick release.

 SET STICK NEUTRAL POSITION (Arcade Trim)

-The values of the trim vector Uo can be written manually in the corresponding field or an automation can be created to do that automatically (recommended).
+The values of the trim vector Uo can be created automatically by an automation.

 Click on “New Automation” in the Automation panel.
 Type of Events is Button and the Actions is Arcade Trim (Select item Update and Save).
 Then, the user has to Save to write this automation on Veronte.